01. PTC (Post-transplant Cancer): General introduction

 Yes, we welcome your support for this important effort.
 As you will see in the LINKS (RESOURCES) section, we host a series of recipient success video testimonials sharing what they learned through their life experiences dealing with post-transplant cancers.
 If you would like to share your own story, write to INFO@TRIOWEB.ORG with your contact information so we can talk about that opportunity.

 To get a full understanding of this PTC site and its twenty-four topics, see a complete map in the 'colorful org chart' representation below.
-This was our original design and While its no longer an 'interactive map' with active links to each topic, you can better see the flow that is now possible with the more user friendly design seen in the final production site you are on here today.
+This was our original design and while it's no longer an 'interactive map' with active links to each topic, you can see clearly the flow that is now possible with the more user friendly design seen in this final production site you are on here today.